Adjusting to a Flat Arc

 Adjusting to a flat arc means triggering the swing slightly earlier and using a flatter bat path to match a pitch that peaks closer to the legal minimum and arrives faster with a shallower descent.

-A flat arc — one riding near the legal minimum height — reaches the plate faster and drops at a shallower angle than a mid-range or high pitch.
+A flat arc.
+This means one riding near the legal minimum height.
+This means reaches the plate faster and drops at a shallower angle than a mid-range or high pitch.
 Hitters caught expecting a typical arc often trigger late against a flat one, or keep a steeper bat path that meets the ball above its center.
 The adjustment mirrors the high-arc case in reverse: trigger a touch earlier, and flatten the bat path slightly to match the shallower drop.

 Example